 The ruler of Qin was an innovator.
-He added commoners to his army and centralized power to himself by dividing his realm into administrative units and putting officials in charge in the place of nobles.
+He strengthed his army with commoners.
+He divided his realm into units administered by officials in the place of nobles.
 Record keeping of available resources was begun.
-New administrative techniques were introduced, including record keeping, preventions against tax evasion, along with standard measures and coinage.
-Qin – pronouned Chin – was the beginning of what would be called China.
+New administrative techniques were introduced such as record keeping, standard measures and coinage and preventions against tax evasion.

 Qin in 314 BCE won a military victory over nomadic herdsmen to its north.
 In 311, Qin expanded southward against more nomadic people and founded the city of Chengedu.
-Qin's ministers were afraid that if they didn't defeat other powes on the North China Plain these other power would combine against it.
-In 230 BCE, Qin began defeating these powers.
-In the year 221 the Warring States Period would be said to have ended.
-Qin's ruler went to a sacred mountain, Dai Shan, and it would be said that there he recieved the Mandate from Heaven to rule the "entire world."
+Qin's ministers were afraid that if they didn't defeat other powers on the North China Plain these other powers would combine against it, and in 230 BCE Qin began defeating these powers militarily.
+In the year 221 the Warring States Period is said to have ended.
+Qin's ruler went to a sacred mountain, Dai Shan, and there, it is said, he recieved the Mandate from Heaven to rule the "entire world."
 He took the name Shi-huang-di (di signifying emperor) – China's first emperor.

 CONTINUE READING: Emperor Gaozu to Emperor Wen, 206-157 BCE